use-ink/ink-docs/docs/basics/cargo-toml.md

 slug: /basics/cargo-toml
 ---

-TODO go through a typical Cargo.toml
+TODO go through a typical Cargo.toml and explain what the dependencies mean